 This is why creating a college research paper outline is so important.
 Once you’ve jotted down what you plan to include in this stage, it gets easier to frame coherent sentences and write a strong conclusion paragraph.

 You’re expected to reinstate your thesis statement in the conclusion paragraph.
 Make sure you don’t add any new information or repeat what you’ve said before.
 The trick is to summarize the paper while highlighting the core idea or thesis statement.

-As you know, the bibliography needs to include all the sources you’ve referred to in the course of your research paper.
-Not only does this save you from unintentional plagiarism but it also adds credibility to your essay.
+As you know, the bibliography needs to include all the sources you’ve referred to in your research paper.
+Not only does this save you from unintentional plagiarism, but it also adds credibility to your essay.

-So, from print and magazine articles to journals and credible websites -- make sure every source is included in the bibliography.
+So, from print and magazine articles to journals and credible websites, ensure every source is included in the bibliography.

-Instead of scrambling to find the sources at the last moment, it helps you note them down while doing research.
+Instead of scrambling to find the sources at the last moment, it helps you note them down while researching.
 This saves you time while ensuring you’ve not missed out on anything.